 They say travelling with babies can be difficult but in my personal experience it’s far more difficult travelling with teenagers.
 I’m wondering if you hear so little about it because most parents just throw in the towel and uncork (who am I kidding?), unscrew the nearest bottle of wine.
 With babies and toddlers it’s easy to get to the bottom of why they are grumpy or irritable.
 They’re either tired, or hungry, or teething or in need of a nappy change, with teenagers it’s a whole new ball game.
 It’s hormones, or mood swings or the very fact that they are spending quality time with their nearest and dearest that might set them off.
 And despite being almost fully grown human beings with a huge vocabulary they turn into inarticulate toddlers ready to throw a tantrum, slam a door or roll their eyes when the slightest thing doesn’t fit in with their agenda.
 They can be selfish, arrogant and downright rude and can easily drive even the most patient parent to the brink of breakdown.
 On the flip side they are at an age where they are coming into their own.
 They are at the top of their game when it comes to sarcasm and wit.
 They are funny and clever and beautiful.
 They are old enough to dress and bath and feed themselves and more often than not, they are just in need of an outlet for the extra hormones.
-So there is absolutely no reason why the perfect vacation with teens is out of reach.
+So there is absolutely no reason why the perfect vacation or adventure with teens is out of reach.

 Before I get stuck in and share some of the incredible spots we have been lucky enough to visit I’d like to share some of my top tips for travelling with teens: